pylipp/sdd/README.md

 or by exporting the `SDD_INSTALL_PREFIX` environment variable.

-To remove an app, run
+To uninstall an app, run

-    sdd remove <app>
+    sdd uninstall <app>

 The usage of `SDD_INSTALL_PREFIX` is the same as for the `install` command.